Most Americans think a job at a call center is a dead end job. Nothing can come out of it. No promotions. No growth.

-#1 A lot of Filipinos consider a call center job as the beginning of a career in outsourcing.
+#1 A lot of Filipinos consider a call center job as a good start to building a career in outsourcing.

 According to Payscale.com, more than half of call center workers are likely to have worked in the industry for one to four years.
 Majority of those are entry-level workers and many of them are probably fresh graduates.

 Before they are allowed to work on the phones, new recruits undergo rigorous speech and cultural training.
-They're expected to start hitting targets as soon as they finished training.
-Some companies give them room for mistakes in the first few weeks, but expect their new employees to master the tasks given to them before they become regularized on their sixth month.
-By the time a new batch of employees have been working for the company for twelve months, a few of them will have been promoted to team leaders.
+They’re expected to start hitting targets as soon as they finished training.
+Some companies give them room for mistakes in the first few weeks but expect their new employees to master the tasks given to them before they become regularized in their sixth month.
+By the time a new batch of employees has been working for the company for twelve months, a few of them will have been promoted to team leaders.